DoubleTrio/Halcyon/readme.md

 ## Credits
 * **Palika** — mod author. scripting, writing, balancing, mapping, etc. (all non-engine work, except where other credit is given)
 * **Audino** — for making the engine, adding features that I needed for the game.
 His work cannot be understated as without him this mod would not exist
-* **Trio-** — Mission_gen in-dungeon scripting, other scripting features/enhancements/quality of lifes
+* **Trio-** — Mission_gen in-dungeon scripting, in-dungeon player rescue scripting, other scripting features/enhancements/quality of lifes

 ### Music credits:
 * Minemaker0430 - Anima Core theme

 ### Scripting credits:
 * MistressNebula - Recruitment Search integration for Halcyon, Custom Menu used for Cafe/Merchant Daily Specials.
 All starter's mod custom menu for picking player/partner.
+Integrating Halcyon Mods into settings menu.
 * Touhou Project - Dungeon Generation help.
 Illuminant Riverbed rocks / river extension work.

 ### Spriting credits: